radext-wg/draft-ietf-radext-radiusdtls-bis/draft-ietf-radext-radiusdtls-bis.md

 Where RADIUS/(D)TLS clients do include Acct-Delay-Time in RADIUS packets, the client SHOULD use timers to detect packet loss, as described in {{client_retransmission_timers}}.
 RADIUS/(D)TLS clients SHOULD NOT update the Acct-Delay-Time, and therefore create a new RADIUS packet with the same information, until the timer has determined that the original packet has in fact been completely lost.
-This ensures that there is no congestive collapse, since a new packet is only created if following hops have also given up on retransmission, while keeping the functionality of Acct-Delay-Time to determine how long ago the event occured.
+This ensures that there is no congestive collapse, since a new packet is only created if following hops have also given up on retransmission, while keeping the functionality of Acct-Delay-Time to determine how long ago the event occurred.
 It only reduces the granularity of Acct-Delay-Time to the retransmission timeout, compared to the different approach of updating the Acct-Delay-Time on each retransmission.

 ## Client Timers